lsst-sqre/phalanx/docs/developers/secrets-spec.rst

         It is interpreted the same as ``if`` at the top level.
         If the condition is false, the whole ``copy`` stanza will be ignored.
         If true, or if this ``if`` key is not present, either ``generate`` must be unset or must have an ``if`` condition that is false.
+        True and false are determined in the same as the top-level ``if`` directive.

 ``generate`` (object, optional)
     Specifies that this is a generated secret rather than a static secret.